The Global Headcount: Uncovering the World’s Current Population!

 Death rate: The number of deaths per 1,000 individuals in a population.
 Similarly, high death rates can lead to population decline, while low death rates contribute to population growth.

-Fertility rate: The average number of children born to a woman over her lifetime.
+Fertility rate: The number of children born to a woman over her lifetime.
 Higher fertility rates generally lead to population growth, while lower rates can result in population decline.

 Migration: The movement of individuals from one area to another.
 Migration can either increase or decrease the population of a particular region, depending on the influx or outflow of people.